Focusing on innovative theories grounded in design practice and their historical development

 October 15th, 2025

-DH is an international scholarly journal that was registered in July 2025 and is dedicated to the publication of high-quality original design research (published Semi-annual in print and online simultaneously).
+DH is an international scholarly journal that was registered in July 2025 and is dedicated to the publication of high-quality original design research (published semi-annually in print and online simultaneously).
 DH implements a double-blind peer review process and a no-fee open access policy (we do not charge any fees for either authors or readers), with a focus on design innovation issues in multidisciplinary fields for social services.

 Thematic research articles, literature reviews, and book reviews are the three types of original articles accepted by the journal.
 Among the subjects addressed are design service and assessment, social innovation theory and practice, and design as a driving strategy for social and cultural construction.
-DH aims to share innovative design ideas and solutions, explore issues such as sustainable design and consumer services, and promote design for harmonious social development and multicultural exchange.
+DH aims to share innovative design ideas and solutions, explore issues such as sustainable design and consumer services, and promote design for harmonious social development and multicultural exchange

 Call for Articles